dbt-labs/docs.getdbt.com/contributing/adding-page-components.md

 ## Using warehouse components

 You can use the following components to provide code snippets for each supported warehouse.
-For example, you can see this when you, "[Initialize your database](/guides/getting-started/getting-set-up/setting-up-databricks#initialize-your-dbt-project)."
+For example, "[Initialize your database](/guides/getting-started/getting-set-up/setting-up-databricks#initialize-your-dbt-project)."

 The following code example uses only identify two warehouse, but you can use more.